Tornado rips through New Orleans and its suburbs, killing 1

 Rescue workers were searching through the suburban parish for more people in need of assistance, according to Sheriff Jimmy Pohlmann.
 St. Bernard Parish President Guy McInnis said the tornado caused widespread damage throughout the parish.

-Other tornadoes spawned by the same storm system had hit parts of Texas and Oklahoma, killing one person Monday and causing multiple injuries and widespread damage.

-In New Orleans, local television stations broadcast live images of the storm as it barreled across the region.
+New Orleans television stations broadcast live images of the storm as it barreled across the metropolitan area.

-The tornado appeared to start in a suburb and then move east across the Mississippi River into the Lower 9th Ward of New Orleans and parts of St. Bernard Parish — both of which were badly damaged by Katrina — before moving northeast.
+The tornado appeared to start in a suburb and then move east across the Mississippi River into the Lower 9th Ward of New Orleans and parts of St. Bernard Parish — both badly damaged by Katrina — before moving northeast.

-Many residents also suffered damage just last year when Hurricane Ida — a Category 4 hurricane — swept through the region.
-Stacey Mancuso’s family had just completed repairs to their home in the suburb of Arabi after Ida ripped off the roof and caused extensive water damage.
+Many residents also suffered damage just last year when Category 4 Hurricane Ida swept through.
+Stacey Mancuso’s family just completed repairs to their home in the suburb of Arabi after Ida ripped off the roof and caused extensive water damage.
 Then the tornado Tuesday tore through their street.
 She huddled in the laundry room with her husband; two children, ages 16 and 11; and dogs as part of their new roof was lifted away by the wind.

 “We’re alive.
 That’s what I can say at this point.
 We still have four walls and part of a roof.
 I consider myself lucky,” said Mancuso.
 Still, the twister was the third time they’ve had major weather damage since Katrina in 2005.

 Michelle Malasovich lives in Arabi.
-Initially she had been worried about family that lives in areas north of Louisiana that were also getting hit by bad weather.
-She was texting with her family there when, she said, “All of a sudden the lights started flickering.”
+Initially she had been worried about family to the north who were also getting hit by bad weather.
+She was texting with them when “all of a sudden the lights started flickering.”

 Her husband was out on the porch and saw the tornado coming.